causaest/thinkingai/README.md

 - ChatGPT is bullshit

 Hicks, Michael Townsen, James Humphries, and Joe Slater.
 "ChatGPT is bullshit."
 Ethics and Information Technology 26, no. 2 (2024): 1-10.

+- The effect of ChatGPT on students’ learning performance, learning perception, and higher-order thinking: insights from a meta-analysis

+Wang, Jin, Fan, Wenxiang.
+The effect of ChatGPT on students' learning performance, learning perception, and higher-order thinking: insights from a meta-analysis.
+Humanities and Social Sciences Communications volume 12, 621 (2025). https://doi.org/10.1057/s41599-025-04787-y